-4. Woods’ agency, IMG, initially planned for Tiger to announce he was turning pro at Niketown in Chicago.
+4. Woods’ management company, IMG, initially planned for Tiger to announce he was turning pro at Niketown in Chicago.
 That idea was scrapped.
-Instead, he released a statement on that Tuesday that he was turning pro, then held his “Hello World” news conference on Wednesday.
+Instead, he released a statement on that Tuesday (Aug.
+27) that he was turning pro, then held his “Hello World” news conference on Wednesday (Aug.
+28).
 Among the media outlets on hand were People and Newsweek magazines and the television show “Extra,” a strong indication that a new higher-profile era in golf had begun.

-5. The Woods family — Tiger, father Earl and mother Kultida — was sporting 27 Nike swooshes on its clothing and shoes on Wednesday, though Kultida vowed not to give up the Reeboks that she had been wearing the week before.
+5. The Woods family—Tiger, father Earl and mother Kultida—was sporting 27 Nike swooshes on all the clothing and shoes they wore at the Wednesday press conference, though Kultida vowed not to give up the Reeboks that she had been wearing the week before.
 “They pay Tiger, they don’t pay me,” she said.

 6. Woods immediately created controversy in a Nike ad that quoted him in part saying, “There are still golf courses in the United States that I cannot play because of the color of my skin.”
 A Washington Post columnist, James K. Glassman, phoned Nike to ask for a list of those courses.
 There was none.
 Woods’ father Earl admitted that the ad “missed Tiger’s personality to a degree,” and attributed it to Nike having not yet had time to get to know him.